higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 - **Locked Supply** with a comedic or brand-centric approach.
 - **Threshold-Based Metaplex Evolutions**, enabling dynamic name/URI changes as price or volume milestones are met.
-- **Conviction NFTs**, rewarding large holders with unique collectibles each time a “level up” occurs.
+- **Conviction NFTs**, rewarding large holders with unique collectibles each time a "level up" occurs.
 - **Fee Splits** where the **protocol** receives SOL side fees and the **creator** receives token side fees, all tracked via on-chain PDAs.
 - **Single-Sided Liquidity** for fair launch price discovery, plus optional advanced liquidity management.